sampleable Class

 ∀ i j, i ≤ j, ...

-The naive way to test them is to choose two numbers i
+The naive way to test them is to choose two numbers i and j and check that

 the proper ordering is satisfied.
 Instead, the following instances make it

-will be chosen with considerations to the required ordering
+so that j will be chosen with considerations to the required ordering

 constraints.
 The benefit is that we will not have to discard any choice

-of j
+of j.

 Equations